data-edu/rstudio_edu_post/rstudio_edu_post.md

 of running that first chunk of R code.
 The details of where we got stuck in our learning were harder to remember.

-Over time, we trade in fresh memories of these learning pain points for experience and ease of use.
+Over time, we traded in fresh memories of these learning pain points for experience and ease of use.
 That led to a design problem we had to solve while writing DSIEUR: How do we write with empathy for new learners when our own memories of learning R have gotten foggier?